TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/asynchronous_code.md

 1. The [Promises by ColorCode](https://www.youtube.com/watch?v=TnhCX0KkPqs) is a nice introduction to Promises if you need additional information.
 2. For a more interactive explanation and example, try a [Scrim on asynchronous coding](https://scrimba.com/scrim/cof4e4fb797a2d0a236ea38ce?embed=odin,mini-header,no-next-up).
-3. Read [Chapter 2: Callbacks](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch2.md) and [Chapter 3: Promises](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch3.md) from `You Don't Know JS`.
-In *Chapter 2*, the author explains the problems with callbacks and why callback hell will be your worst enemy (hint: it's the inversion of control and non-linear nature of callbacks).
-In *Chapter 3*, you go **deep** into the how and why of promises.
-This chapter is not the easiest read, but you'll be a promise professional if you take the time to properly digest it.
-It's worth the effort.
+3. Read [Chapter 2: Callbacks](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch2.md) and [Chapter 3: Promises](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch3.md) from "You Don't Know JavaScript".
+Both chapters dive deep into their respective topics, which may make for a difficult - but worthwhile - read.